 (Can you resist that face?
 No, you can't.)
 Finn, the library's therapy dog, will resume his weekly visits on September 4.
 Finn will be here every Friday from noon to 2pm.
 Come say hi!
 Finn will be on vacation: October 23 October 30 November 27 December 11

 Yale is now a “Supporter Member” of the open access publisher BioMed Central.
 Yale’s membership provides Yale authors with a 15% discount on article-processing charges of all articles accepted for publication in BioMed Central, Chemistry Central or SpringerOpen journals.
 Yale’s membership in BioMed Central was made possible through funding from Arcadia.
 BioMed Central publishes more than 100 online journals in biology and medicine.
 The articles in the journals are open access (no subscription or 'pay-per-view' charges), are indexed in PubMed, and are archived in PubMed Central.
 Yale’s institutional page on BioMed Central lists Yale authors’ articles and links to more information for authors.
-Please feel free to contact Nathan Rupp with questions.
-For more information on Yale Library’s support of open access, please see Open Access Support.

 This week the library welcomes incoming students.
 We felt it was a good time to highlight a few links you might find handy as you start your studies at Yale.
 First, there's our personal librarian program.
 Did you know every YSM, YSN, and YSPH student has a personal librarian?
 Here's a video about the program that we love, made by YSM students back in 2009: Here are a few more links you might find useful: Booking group study or meeting rooms Off-campus access to online library resources like articles and databases Student computing help Welcome!
 And stay tuned for more helpful tips.